A commitment to community, a tradition of service…

 The ideal deputy sheriff candidate must have strong communication skills and good conflict resolution, problem solving and leadership skills.
 Deputies are expected to engage residents and business owners to encourage their participation in helping determine how law enforcement services are delivered in the community.

 The Sheriff's Office operates 24 hours a day.
 If selected for a position, deputies are required to be available to work all shifts – day, swing and grave – as assigned, including weekends and holidays.
 Sheriff’s Enforcement deputies are represented by the Clark County Deputy Sheriff’s Guild.
-Guild membership is required.

 Wages and benefits